uc-mani/ESP32_MQTT_AWS/README.md

-# ESP32 with AWS IoT Core using MQTT
+# ESP32 connection with AWS IoT Core using MQTT

 Description:
 In this project the ESP32 is connected with AWS IoT Core & publish sensor reading to AWS MQTT.